asontha/llm_support_workshop/README.md

 }
 ```

-Once you're done, the `answerHandler` function in `./routes/answer/index.js` should look something like this:
+In order to do that, let's update the `answerHandler` function in `./routes/answer/index.js` like so:
 ```
 async function answerHandler(req, res) {